 Do NOT communicate with any public school student inside or outside school unless it concerns academics or classroom learning.
 Do NOT text/e-mail students or access student SnapChat, Facebook or other social media sites.

-Do NOT call students on their cell phones or home phones.
-Contact with students outside of school is prohibited.
+☐ Contact with students outside of school is prohibited.